wethered/gyarados/CONTRIBUTING.md

 ./tests/run.fish
 ```

-The unit tests will create their own temporary fish environment, so your local fish and spacefish configuration will not affect the unit test run.
+The unit tests will create their own temporary fish environment, so your local fish and gyarados configuration will not affect the unit test run.

 ### Will it slow down the prompt?